-Concurrently, Bob is in his 18th year as Principal Pops Conductor of the Louisville Orchestra, in his 33rd consecutive season with the company, and was recently named Principal Pops Conductor of the Grand Rapids Symphony in Michigan.
+Concurrently, Bob is in his 21st year as Principal Pops Conductor of the Louisville Orchestra, in his 36th consecutive season with the company, and is in his 3rd season as Principal Pops Conductor of the Grand Rapids Symphony in Michigan.
 He is also an Artist-in-Residence at Lee University and conductor of the Lee Symphony.

 Bernhardt recently made his conducting debuts with the Baltimore Symphony, Cincinnati Pops, Dallas Symphony, Houston Symphony, Louisiana Philharmonic, Grand Rapids Symphony, Florida Orchestra, Santa Barbara Symphony and Las Vegas Philharmonic, all of which resulted in return engagements.
-He has been a frequent guest conductor of the Boston Pops for over twenty years (where he made his debut in 1992 at John Williams’ invitation), and is returning to the Edmonton Symphony Orchestra for the tenth consecutive year as conductor of their Symphony Under the Sky Festival and as a guest on several of their subscription series.
+This season marks the 25th anniversary of his debut with the Boston Pops (where he made his debut in 1992 at John Williams’ invitation), and is returning to the Edmonton Symphony Orchestra for the 12th consecutive year as conductor of their Symphony Under the Sky Festival and as a guest on several of their subscription series.

-This season he will appear as a guest conductor with the orchestras in Detroit, Hartford, Fort Worth, Florida, Louisiana and Wichita.
+This season he will appear as a guest conductor with the orchestras in Detroit, Florida (Tampa), Columbus, New Jersey, Portland (ME), and Louisiana.

 Formerly, he was the Artistic Director and Principal Conductor of the Rochester (NY) Philharmonic (1995-98), Artistic Director of the Sewanee Music Festival in 1999, Music Director and Conductor of the Tucson (AZ) Symphony Orchestra (1987-95), Principal Guest Conductor of Kentucky Opera (1991-96), Artistic Director of the Lake Placid Sinfonietta (1993-97) and Music Director of the Amarillo Symphony Orchestra (1985-1987).